-14.1 Metformin Hydrochloride
+14.1 Metformin Hvdrochloride

-Adult Clinical Studies A double-blind, placebo-controlled, multicenter U.S. clinical trial involving obese patients with type 2 diabetes mellitus whose hyperglycemia was not adequately controlled with dietary management alone (baseline fasting plasma glucose [FPG] of approximately 240 mg/dL) was conducted.
+Adult Clinical Studies

+A double-blind, placebo-controlled, multicenter U.S. clinical trial involving obese patients with type 2 diabetes mellitus whose hyperglycemia was not adequately controlled with dietary management alone (baseline fasting plasma glucose [FPG] of approximately 240 mg/dL) was conducted.
 Patients were treated with

-Metformin Hydrochloride Tablets USP, 1,000 mg are supplied as white to off white oval biconvex flavored film coated tablets with score line on both sides with 'L' and '11' debossed on either side of score line on one side
+Metformin Hydrochloride Tablets USP, 1,000 mg are supplied as white to off white, oval, biconvex, flavored, film coated tablets, with score line on both sides. with 'L' and '11' debossed on either side of score line on one side

-ure Bottles of 60 NDC 42385-949-60
+sure Bottles of 60 NDC 42385-949-60

-Bottles of 90 NDC 42385-949-90
+o Bottles of 90 NDC 42385-949-90

 Bottles of 100 NDC 42385-949-01

 Bottles of 180 NDC 42385-949-18

 Bottles of 500 NDC 42385-949-05

 Bottles of 1,000 NDC 42385-949-11

-Carton with 100 (10×10) Unit-Dose Tablets NDC 42385-949-19
+max Carton with 100 (10×10) Unit-Dose Tablets NDC 42385-949-19

-ax 16.2 Storage

-16.2 Storage Store at 20° to 25°C (68° to 77°F); excursions permitted between 15° to 30°C (59° to 86°F) [See USP Controlled Room Temperature].
+16.2 Storag Store at 20° to 25°C (68° to 77°F); excursions permitted between 15° to 30°C (59° to 86°F) [See USP Controlled Room Temperature].

-Dispense in light-resistant containers

-17 PATIENT COUNSELING INFORMATION
+Dispense in light-resistant containers 17 PATIENT COUNSELING INFORMATION

-Advise the patient to read the FDA-approved patient labeling (Patient Information).
+Advise the patient to read the FDA-approved patient labeling (Patient Information)

-Lactic Acidosis Explain the risks of lactic acidosis, its symptoms, and conditions that predispose to its development.
+Lactic Acidosis Explain the risks of lactic acidosis, its symptoms, and conditions that predispose Explain the risks or lactic aclosis, its symptoms, and conditions that predispose to its development.
 Advise patients to discontinue metformin hydrochloride tablets immediately and to promptly notify their healthcare provider if unexplained hyperventilation, myalgias, malaise, unusual somnolence or other nonspecific symptoms occur.
 Counsel patients against excessive alcohol intake and inform patients about importance of regular testing of renal function while receiving metformin hydrochloride tablets.
-Instruct patients to inform their doctor that they are taking metformin hydrochloride tablets prior to any surgical or radiological procedure, as temporary discontinuation may be required [see Warnings and Precautions (5.1)].
+Instruct patients to inform their doctor that they are taking metformin hydrochloride tablets prior to any surgical er radialegical percenting, as temporary discontinuition may be required feas warnings and Precautions (5.1)].